Mecklenburg County 250th Anniversary Logo

 Mecklenberg Declaration of Independence Captain Jack sketch closeup

-Once the direction is chosen, we gallop over to Illustrator and use the pen tool to vector the sketch.
+Once the direction is chosen, I gallop over to Illustrator and use the pen tool to begin the vector illustration.
 The usual process is to define the primary outlines and establish a line weight and style, then start on the contours and shadows.
 There are no shortcuts here, unless the figure is a pristine illustration that can be cleanly image-traced.
-A sketch is usually good enough for me because my ink work leaves a lot to be desired.
+A sketch is usually good enough for me because I prefer to refine digitally.
 ‘We’ll clean it up in post’ as they say.

 Captain Jack basic linework in Illustrator